TIBCOSoftware/snappy-on-k8s/charts/jupyter-with-spark/README.md

 ```

 You can change the default Spark UI port from 4040 to something else in the notebook, either by updating it in the [values.yml](values.yaml) under `sparkWebUI` attribute
-or using `--set sparkWebUI.port=<new-port>` when invoking `helm install ...`.
+or while installing the chart as `helm install --name jupyter --set sparkWebUI.port=5050 ./spark-on-k8s/charts/jupyter-with-spark/`.

-Once SparkContext is created in the notebook, Spark UI URL can be obtained by using commands displayed by `helm install`:
+Once you create SparkContext in your Jupyter notebook, you can access the Spark UI via the URL obtained by running below commands (displayed by `helm install`):

 ```bash
    $ export SPARK_UI_SERVICE_IP=$(kubectl get svc --namespace default jupyter-jupyter-spark-web-ui -o jsonpath='{.status.loadBalancer.ingress[0].ip}')
    $ echo http://$SPARK_UI_SERVICE_IP:4040
 ```

-A sample Spark job to calculate the value of Pi is given below.
+A sample Spark job to calculate the value of Pi is given below which you can try running in your Jupyter notebook.

 ```python
 from __future__ import print_function